 The upshot of a high above-ground deck is that you can easily double your living space by finishing the area under the footprint of the deck.
 This allows two usable spaces to enjoy - an upper deck area for enjoying the warm sun, and a covered lower area for shade when it gets too hot.
 But what about if it rains?

 The best part of finishing the area under your deck is that it can be waterproofed.
-We can install a waterproofing layer in the framing area that will divert the water away from the house into a gutter.
+You can install a waterproofing layer in the framing area that will divert the water away from the house into a gutter.
 There are a few impressive systems out there and Trex Rain Escapes is one of them.
 See http://www.trexrainescape.com/ for more information.
 We prefer the membrane type of systems that are installed before the decking is screwed down.

-We only use membrane systems for the following reasons:
+Only use membrane systems for the following reasons:

 If you have a walk out basement, this is a great way to add more space to the underside of your deck and give you an additional, usable dry space.
 Now you can enjoy the outdoors even when it rains, and you won't even have to move your cushions or furniture at the first sign of drizzle.